 3. Monetary Compensation

-Many countries have enacted a telemedicine parity law, a main principle of which is that there must be the possibility of charging for remote patient treatment by healthcare providers.
+Many countries have enacted a telemedicine parity law, the main principle of which is that there must be the possibility of charging for remote patient treatment by healthcare providers.

 7. Lack of trust

-Telemedicine apps still lack adequate trust.
-These solutions are more widespread in the more developed markets of the USA and Europe.
-Evidence of doctor’s professionalism, a transparent monitoring framework, and well thought-out marketing will help build interest among potential users.
+Telemedicine apps are still getting trust issues.
+However, there are solutions popularly spread in the USA and European markets.
+Having a doctor’s professionalism, a transparent monitoring framework and well-planned marketing can help to build trust among potential users.